Home

 RTA cabinets come in a growing array of styles and finishes.
 The primary advantages of these cabinets is their ability to be shipped to a job site and assembled on-site.

-There are several things to consider when purchasing cabinets and one of them is the durability of the surface.
 Kitchen cabinets are constantly getting dirty.
 The surface needs to be durable enough to handle detergents and damp wipes for years.

 Following is a photo of a solid maple RTA cabinet with a cherry finish.
 The homeowners were VERY pleased, both with the price and the quality.